rahul-yadav-dev/Food-Ordering-App/README.md

 Yes closed value of context set to the component will be provided for the component Dont provide => default value

+Episode 12- Let's build our store

+# Redux-Toolkit:
+- Use to manage state
+- Redux is not mandatory
+- Use Redux wisely and when it is required
+- React and Redux are different
+- To use redux the application doesn't need to be react application
+- Two libraries offered: React-Redux and Redux Toolkit(newer way of writing redux)
+- Another option is zustand for state management

+why use ?
+- when building large scare application, redux offers many functionality which eases the process of state management
+- Application become easier to debug

+# Steps:
+- Install @reduxjs/toolkit react-redux
+- Build our store
+- Connect our store to the app
+- Create a cart slice to add items to the cart
+- Dispatch Action
+- Read the selector

+# Note (very important):
+1. When using useSelector and subscribing to the store, you need to subscribe to the exact portion of the store const store = useSelector((store)=> store) // subscrbing to whole store const items = store.cart.items
+// Anything changes in store store changes, we are not concerned about that, so subscribe only to the portion of the store that is important to our component

+// This cause a lot of performance issues

+You should use:
+Very Efficient-
+const items = useSelector((store)=> store.cart.items) // subscrbing to whole store

+2. AppStore has 'reducer' and slice has 'reducers'

+- a reducer is a combination of small reducers
+A app store is combination of cartReducer,
+A cart reducer is a combination of small reducers in cart ex: add to cart, clear cart etc

+Immer is used by redux behind the scenes

+3.